 At the same time, young people are given a Parent/Carer Questionnaire to take home to their parents/carers.
 With this questionnaire, parents/carers receive brief information to remind them about BRIGHT and this element of the research and instructions on returning the completed Parent/Carer Questionnaire to YTU in the enclosed pre-paid envelope.
-After two weeks, schools are asked to send a second copy of the Parent/Carer Questionnaire and a reminder letter to all parents/carers via post in pre-stamped envelopes or by sending the information home with young people participating in BRIGHT, as agreed with each participating school.
+Approximately two weeks later, schools are asked to send a second copy of the Parent/Carer Questionnaire and a reminder letter to all parents/carers via post in pre-stamped envelopes or by sending the information home with young people participating in BRIGHT, reminder letter may also be sent via email, as agreed with each participating school.
 The Parent/Carer Questionnaires and reminders will also be sent out at years 1, 2 (pilot only) and 2.5.